 Confidentiality and privacy issues are a cornerstone of psychotherapy.
 I am professionally and personally bound to keep your information confidential and private, except as proscribed by law.
-All health care professional may be obligated to reveal some your personal information by your insurance company’s policies which you agree to when you use their insurance, or by your instructions.
+All health care professionals may be obligated to reveal some your personal information by your insurance company’s policies which you agree to when you use their insurance, or by your instructions.
 Insurance companies and other third-party payers usually request information regarding services to clients, type of services, dates/times of services, diagnosis, treatment plan, description of the problem, progress in treatment, case notes and/or summaries.
 More information about all of this will be provided at our first meeting, or as soon as possible, and discussed whenever necessary.

 Insurance coverage will depend on your plan benefits.
 We can discuss this in greater detail on the telephone or during our first meeting.
 I do not participate in insurance managed care plans as an in-network provider.
 The procedures covered and the amount that your insurance coverage reimburses varies with each insurance plan.
 You will need to call your insurer to determine if they will pay for services from psychologists not in their managed care network.
 This is called an out-of-network benefit plan and if that is your type of insurance, it would cover some percentage of the cost of my services.
 Again, you can check on this by contacting your insurance company.
 I will assist you with all necessary billing information and with your consent, complete forms insurers may require.
 I do not accept Medicare.